Google-Developers-Sohag/SimpleRecyclerViewApp/README.md

 Shows how to display some items in a simple list using the `RecyclerView` and `RecycleView.Adapter`.

 The `RecycleView` is the entity that displays the list to the user on the layout of your Ui. </br>
-The `RecyclerView.Adapter<T>` is the entity that adapts and manipulates the data to the recycler to be displayed on the user interface later when rendering the android view. </br>
+The `RecyclerView.Adapter<T>` is the entity that adapts and manipulates to the recycler to be displayed on the user interface later when rendering the android view, it also updates the data with their respective views. </br>

 ## Steps to rebuild this example :
 - Create a MainActivity class :